 Key features for “targeting”:

-- Pressure Sensitivity: Active styluses can detect thousands of levels of pressure, allowing you to vary line thickness and opacity just like with a traditional pen or brush.
+- Pressure Sensitivity: Active styluses detect thousands of pressure levels (e.g., 4096 or 8192), allowing users to vary line thickness and opacity like traditional pens.

-- Tilt Recognition: A gyroscope within the stylus allows it to sense its angle, enabling natural-looking pen, brush, and eraser strokes that respond to your hand’s tilt.
+- Tilt Recognition: A gyroscope within the stylus senses its angle, enabling natural-looking pen, brush, and eraser strokes that respond to hand tilt.

-- Palm Rejection: This crucial feature allows you to comfortably rest your palm on the screen while you draw or write without causing unintended marks.
+- Palm Rejection: This feature allows users to comfortably rest their palm on the screen while drawing or writing without causing unintended marks.

-- Programmable Buttons: Many active styluses include one or more function buttons that can be customized for quick access to tools like an eraser or right-click function, streamlining your workflow.
+- Programmable Buttons: Many active styluses include customizable function buttons for quick access to tools like an eraser or right-click, streamlining workflow.

-- Hover Feature: Some advanced active pens can even track their location when held near, but not touching, the screen, allowing you to preview where your mark will land.
+- Hover Feature: Some advanced active pens track their location when held near the screen, allowing users to preview where their mark will land.

 Why it’s a “target” stylus: These features make active styluses indispensable for tasks requiring high precision and natural interaction, such as digital art, detailed note-taking, graphic design, and document annotation.
-They offer a more intuitive and controlled experience, truly allowing you to hit your intended digital target.
+They offer a more intuitive and controlled experience, truly allowing users to hit their intended digital target.

 Key Technologies for Pinpoint Accuracy